 Qualifying for Surgery – Day 1

 Before you can opt for gastric sleeve surgery, you must schedule a consultation with a bariatric surgeon.
 Due to COVID-19, many weight loss surgical practices are conducting consultations via video or phone, at least initially.
 You can ask questions and be evaluated by your surgeon before traveling to the office for an in-person meeting.
-Only by meeting the doctor face to face can you truly be medically assessed and correctly diagnosed.
+You can be medically assessed and correctly diagnosed only by meeting the doctor face to face.

 What is the surgeon looking for?
 To qualify for bariatric surgery, such as the gastric sleeve, you must have a BMI over 40.
 You can qualify with a BMI of 35 and above if you have one or more obesity-related ailments, such as high blood pressure (hypertension) or type 2 diabetes.

 A BMI of 18.5 to 24.9 is in the normal weight range.
-If you have a BMI of 25 to 29.9, you are considered overweight.
+You are considered overweight if you have a BMI of 25 to 29.9.

 Adults with a BMI over 30 and under 40 are considered obese.
 At 40 and above, you are considered extremely obese.
 If you have a BMI over 45, you are considered morbidly obese.

-With a BMI over 45, you are said to be around 100 pounds overweight.
+With a BMI over 45, you are around 100 pounds overweight.
 At 40, you might be 80 pounds overweight.

 The Day of Surgery (6 Months)

-Having a bariatric surgeon clear you for surgery during your consultation does not mean that you will have surgery right away.
-There are certain “Fast Track” programs that can have you whisked into surgery sooner.
+Having a bariatric surgeon clear you for surgery during your consultation does not mean you will have surgery immediately.
+Certain “Fast Track” programs can have you whisked into surgery sooner.
 You should expect to wait around six months before your surgery is scheduled.

 There are several reasons for this: